pachev/gsbot/Readme.md

 1. `pip install virtualenv` - Install virtualenv if not already done soCreate a virtual environment in the venv folder
 2. `virtualenv venv` - This creates will create a series of directories and scripts
 3. `venv/Scripts/activate` - Load the enviroment (There should be a (venv) before the current directory path name
-4. `pip install -r neatBackend/Requirements.txt` - Install dependencies
+4. `pip install -r requirements.txt` - Install dependencies
 5. `deactivate` - Unloads the environment

 ## Running